IgniteUI/help-topics/topics/02_Controls/igSpreadsheet/02_Configuring_igSpreadsheet.md

 ##<a id="configuring_worksheets"></a>Configuring Worksheets

 You can configure several worksheet aspects using properties defined directly on the igSpreadsheet control (listed in the table below).
-However these properties are convenient when you want to update several worksheets, because they will affect all worksheets selected by the user.
+However, these properties are convenient when you want to update several worksheets, because they will affect all worksheets selected by the user.

 The following table explains briefly the configurable aspects of the worksheets and maps them to the properties that configure them.